Yes, but what time is it?

 A politician is someone who, when you ask him what the time is, asks you what time you would like it to be.
 This is a joke about politicians but it is a fact about science.

 The ticking of a clock, or the burning of a candle, or the dripping of a tap – even the roasting of a joint of meat – are regular processes.
-It makes sense to measure their progress and call so many ticks, so many tips, so much wax burnt, an hour.
+It makes sense to measure their progress and call so many ticks, so many drips, so much wax burnt, an hour.

-The Romans (and people everywhere, for many centuries afterwards) used to divide the day, from sunrise to sunset, into twelve equal parts.
+The Romans (and civilised people everywhere, for many centuries afterwards) used to divide the day, from sunrise to sunset, into twelve equal parts.
 The hour after sunrise was the first hour, and the 12th hour was the hour before sunset.
 You can see this still in the Gospels: “the ninth hour” means “the middle of the afternoon”.

 You might say that the trouble with Roman hours is that they are different lengths at different times of year, but you are jumping the gun here, because without a standard of length, how can you tell what is long and what is short?
-All we can say for certain is that a joint of meat cooked for one Roman hour in summer (when the days are long) would be half raw if you cooked it for one Roman hour in winter, when the days are half the length.
+All we can say for certain is that a joint of meat that needed cooking for one Roman hour in summer (when the days are long) would be half raw if you cooked it for one Roman hour in winter, when the days are half the length.

 On the other hand, if you preferred sundials to roast beef, you could just as well say that the trouble with a clock hour is that it covers a different amount of the daytime in summer and in winter, and you could point out that a sundial calibrated in Roman hours is entirely made out of straight lines, like this:

-In the end, it is clock hours that win the battle because all physical processes, from cooking to the vibrations of atoms, go at the same pace at each other.
+In the end, it is clock hours that have won the battle, because all physical processes, from cooking to the vibrations of atoms, go at the same pace at each other.
 It makes much more sense to use them as the definition of hours, minutes and seconds, and to admit that the movement of the sun in the sky is irregular.
 But I wanted to mention the battle all the same, because it is important (now and then) to remember that the definition of time is not given to us from outside: it is a deliberate choice.

 An hour used to be one twenty-fourth of the average period between one noon and the next.
 Then atomic clocks came in, and scientists changed the definition.
 Now an hour is “the duration of 33,093,474,372,000 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the caesium-133 atom at a temperature of 0°K”.